cmidgley/foodoc/README.md

 * Adds support for automatically generating class diagrams based on classes and members when `includeClassDiagrams: true` is used.
 * Adds settings for how the access filter should default, using new options defaultFilterInherited, defaultFilterPublic, defaultFilterProtected, and defaultFilterPrivate.
 Default is protected and private unchecked.
+* Auto-expands hidden sections (when collapseSymbols is enabled) when page loads and anchor tag references a hidden section

 ### 0.0.9